 Family camping tent

-There are a couple of schools of thought on tents, but we like to have multiple 3-person tents as opposed to one giant family tent.
+There are a couple of schools of thought on tents, but for our family of 5, we like to have multiple 3-person tents as opposed to one giant family tent.
 The primary reason is flexibility.
-We also like to keep some of the kid stuff separate from the grown-up stuff (you know like lighters).
+We also like to keep some of the kid stuff separate from the grown-up stuff (you know like lighters and bear spray).
 One of the most exciting activities for a 4 and 6-year-old camping is crawling and wrestling in and out of the tent.
 Inevitably, they track a bunch of mud in the tent and whatever is inside is fair game for trampling.

 In this regard, we have used two different tents that we love.
 For the adults, we like the REI Quarter Dome 3.
 For the kids, we like the Marmot Limelite 3P.
 Both are durable three-season tents that stand up to adverse weather conditions.
 The REI Quarter Dome 3 is a little smaller than the Marmot because it tapers at the feet, but it is still large enough for two adults, a baby, and some gear.
 The Limelite is lightweight and easy to set up, but pleasantly large for a 3 person tent.
 The Limelite also perfectly fits two of our 3.5-inch self-inflating sleeping pads that we highly recommend.

 Family camping essentials checklist

 Camping Hack: Tie the rain fly anchor ropes to a tree as a make-shift clothesline for wet clothes

 Personal Tip: I like the Helinox swivel chair, my expensive luxury item.
 As New Yorkers who also like to backpack, our gear is optimized for space (or a lack thereof).
 I also like the Helinox because it swivels, our kids like it because flipped over its a steering wheel, boat, and sometimes rocket ship.
 In any case, the price tag is steep, but there are much cheaper options.